Gururagavendra/linux-wine-launcher/README.md

 3. **Get Started:**
    - A pop-up window will appear.
    - Select the desired application from the list.
    - You're now ready to begin! 🚀

+## 📽 Video Instruction
+- A detailed video guide is available in the same directory as this document.
+- Open the file **"oks_station_apps_setup_video.mkv"** to follow along visually.

 ## Contributing
 I welcome contributions to improve this project!
 Feel free to submit issues, suggest enhancements, or contribute code.